UK & European Holiday News

 Do I need special gear for a walking trip?

 Outdoor gear can be quite expensive.
-So a point is that if you are not sure about whether this type of holiday is for you, on an easier-graded trip you will not necessarily have to invest in expensive outdoor gear.
+So if you are not sure about whether this type of holiday is for you, on an easier-graded trip you will not necessarily have to invest in expensive outdoor gear.
 To get an idea of some of the items you may need, check out my tips on

 What to Take on a Hiking Trip